In this chapter various relevant concepts and definitions are introduced, and will be used throughout the course.

 We begin with Newton's Second Law, as follows:

 The Weight of a body is the force acting on that body due to the acceleration due to gravity (g = 9.807 [m/s2]), in accordance with the Universal Theory of Gravitation developed by Isaac Newton.
-Legend has it that Newton was inspired by an apple falling on his head, as is shown in a delightful website by Mike Guidry of the University of Tennessee on Sir Isaac Newton, in which we see a cartoon showing the apple falling on Newton's head.
+Legend has it that Newton was inspired by an apple falling on his head, as is shown in the delightful animation by Mike Guidry of the University of Tennessee.

 the mass of a plastic bottle containing one liter of water is